A metric boundary theory for Carnot groups: Horofunction boundaries of filiform Lie groups

-Since our homogeneous norm is essentially a sup norm (except possibly in the first layer of the group), the Pansu derivatives of the norm on faces $x_i = \pm 1$, $i>2$ are Pansu derivatives of the homogeneous coordinate functions $\pm x_i^{1/\nu_i}$.
+\begin{observation} Recall that every layer of the stratification of $L_n$ is 1-dimensional except for the first layer $V_1$.
+Thus for each $i\geq 3$, we have a positive and negative $(n-1)$-dimensional face of points $p = (a_1, \ldots, a_n) \in \partial B$ defined by $a_i =1$ (or $a_i = -1$), where $\norm{(a_1,a_2)}_{V_1} < 1$, and $|a_j| <1$ for all $j>2, j\neq i$.
+At points on these faces, the Pansu derivative of the layered sup norm is the Pansu derivative of the homogeneous coordinate function $|x_i|^{1/\nu_i}$.
 In the discussion after the proof of Proposition~\ref{prop:pansuDiff}, we observed that the Pansu derivatives of these homogeneous coordinate functions depend only on a coefficient $c_{i,1}$, which is the coefficient of $t$ in $(p\delta_tx)_i$, the $i$th coordinate of the product $p\delta_tx$.
 This coefficient $c_{i,1}$ is polynomial in the coordinates of $p$ and the coordinates of $x$ coming from the first layer.
-Hence, it will suffice for us to specifically look at the coefficients of $tx_1$ and $tx_2$ in the $i$th coordinate of the the product $p\delta_tx$ as in Table~\ref{table:coords}.
+Hence, it suffices for us to specifically look at the coefficients of $tx_1$ and $tx_2$ in the $i$th coordinate of the the product $p\delta_tx$ as in Table~\ref{table:coords}.

 Using exponential coordinates we let $p = X = a_1 X_1 + a_2 X_2 + \cdots + a_nX_n,$ and $\delta_tx = Y = tx_1X_1 + tx_2X_2 + \cdots + t^{n-1}x_nX_n.$ A close look at the Baker--Campbell--Hausdorff formula and Proposition~\ref{prop:polynomials} tells us that terms in the product $p\delta_tx$ which only involve linear factors of $t$ must come from brackets which contain exactly one $Y$, i.e., of the form $[X, \ldots, X, Y]$.
 These brackets appear in the Baker--Campbell--Hausdorff formula with coefficients related to the Bernoulli numbers.
 For more detail see, for example, M\"uger's notes \cite{muger-notes}.